 Pyle received his early artistic education not at the Pennsylvania Academy but at a private art school run by Antwerp-trained Francis Van der Wielen, who taught him rigorous drawing, in the academic tradition, from plaster casts and from models in long poses.
-The students Pyle later taught at the Drexel Institute of Art, Science, and Industry in Philadelphia and at his own school in Wilmington arrived with a similar grounding.
+The students Pyle later taught at the Drexel Institute of Art, Science, and Industry in Philadelphia, Pennsylvania and at his own school in Wilmington, Delaware arrived with a similar grounding.
 Although he required that his incoming students possess a mastery of accurate observational drawing skills, he maintained that they had to unlearn some of that training to be successful.
 He drew a distinction between imitative and creative art, and he believed that concentrating solely on copying stifled the imagination.
 He chided one student who had been drawing a cast of a Donatello sculpture for regarding his subject as a piece of plaster.
 Pyle urged him to envision the Italian noblewoman who must have posed for Donatello surrounded in her medieval palace by silks, damasks, and courtiers.

 Yet Pyle must have been aware that the grand European tradition of art education developed not merely to perfect copying skills but to equip painters to visualize stories from the Bible, from classical myths, and from Greek and Roman history—subjects similar to those in his own illustrations.
 Though he did not travel to Europe until his last years, he would have been familiar with the academic painters associated with the French Salon and the British Royal Academy.
-As Margaretta Frederick discusses in detail in this catalogue, Pyle knew their work by means of prints and illustrations in magazines: notable canvases from the Salon were frequently reproduced side by side with pictures by American illustrators in Harper’s Monthly and the Century Magazine.
+As Margaretta Frederick discusses in detail, Pyle knew their work by means of prints and illustrations in magazines: notable canvases from the Salon were frequently reproduced side by side with pictures by American illustrators in Harper’s Monthly and The Century Magazine.
 Likewise, private and public American collections burgeoned with European academic paintings.
 During the fertile period of the American Renaissance, Pyle was a member of many artistic social circles, where the means and methods of the foreign academies were discussed at length.

-Throughout the late nineteenth and early twentieth centuries, advances in printing technology, literacy, and mail delivery transformed the way images were presented, creating new opportunities for artists and altering the system of patronage and distribution.
+Throughout the late 19th and early 20th centuries, advances in printing technology, literacy, and mail delivery transformed the way images were presented, creating new opportunities for artists and altering the system of patronage and distribution.
 The popular demand for realistic narrative images continued unabated, remaining fixed in the public’s center of vision, despite the emergence of Impressionism and modernism.
 Just as a great deal of music moved from the performance stage to the phonograph recording, the forum for storytelling pictures steadily shifted from original art in public exhibitions—such as the Salon in Paris or the 1893 World’s Columbian Exposition in Chicago—to reproductions on the printed page.
 Pyle recognized that the mainstream of art was flowing into a new channel.
 As he put it, “The great art of the world is constructed upon a line almost identical with that of book and magazine illustration.”

 At times late in his career Pyle questioned the lasting value of book and magazine illustration.
-Some of his final pictures, such as The Mermaid (1910, fig. 20) and Marooned, were conceived as easel paintings.
+Some of his final pictures, such as The Mermaid and Marooned, were conceived as easel paintings.
 His voyage to Europe in the last year of his life was largely driven by a desire to develop his mural-painting skills.
 N.C.
 Wyeth suffered similar bouts of ambivalence about illustration in his later years.
 In the end the enduring artistic legacy of both Pyle and Wyeth is rooted in their work for the printed page.
 “A wider impression can be made upon the world of American Art through book illustration,” Pyle said, “than through any other medium.”